audreyebaker/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

 Xargs converts standard input into arguments.
+To give an example, you might use this when you're using a command that *only* takes arguments, not standard input, such as *echo* or *cp*.